tek/myo/README.md

 MyoParse
 ```

-will run the appropriate parser, read from the command option `pane` or the variable `g:myo_test_lang` (currently only
+Will run the appropriate parser, read from the command option `pane` or the variable `g:myo_test_lang` (currently only
 `haskell or ``scala`), and display its result in a scratch window, as showcased in the screenshot at the top of the
-Readme.
+readme.

 After parsing, the cursor will be set to the last of first error (depending on the values of `g:myo_output_jump_first`
 and `g:myo_output_auto_jump`).